 Find your touchpad in the list, select it, then click “Enable.”

-services.msc into the box.
-In the list of services, scroll down until you find “TabletInputService” or “Tablet PC Input Service,” right-click it, then disable it.
+services.msc in the box.
+In the list of services, scroll down until you find “TabletInputService” or “Tablet PC Input Service.”
+Right-click it, then disable it.

-Hopefully all your touchpad-fixing solutions are right here, but if you can think of any more, then let us know.
-Remember that different laptops may have different software for their touchpad, so these instructions may vary slightly, but for the most part they should point you in the right direction.
+Remember that different laptops may have different update driver software for their touchpads, so these instructions may vary slightly, but for the most part, they should point you in the right direction.